Spaceship Earth (Epcot)

-Since its 1982 opening, the ride has been updated three times—in 1986, 1994, and 2008.
-On February 25, 2020, Disney announced that Spaceship Earth would be closing for refurbishment on May 26, 2020.
-However, its refurbishment is currently placed on indefinite hold due to the COVID-19 pandemic.
+An opening day attraction, the ride has been updated three times—in 1986, 1994, and 2007.
+A fourth update of the attraction was planned for the early 2020s but was indefinitely delayed due to the COVID-19 pandemic.

 Structure

 The structure is similar in texture to the United States pavilion from Expo 67 in Montreal but, unlike that structure, Spaceship Earth is a complete sphere, supported by three pairs of legs.
 The architectural design was conceived by Wallace Floyd Design Group.
 The structural designs of both Expo 67 and Spaceship Earth were completed by Simpson Gumpertz & Heger Inc. of Boston, Massachusetts.

 Geometrically, Spaceship Earth is derived from the Class 2 geodesic polyhedron with frequency of division equal to 8.
 Each face of the polyhedron is divided into three isosceles triangles to form each point.
 In theory, there are 11,520 total isosceles triangles forming 3840 points.
 In reality, some of those triangles are partially or fully nonexistent due to supports and doors; there are actually only 11,324 silvered facets, with 954 partial or full flat triangular panels.